hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Single

 The footer for the Single component includes a total count, which is customizable to fit the context.
+However, we recommend using "{xx} total" to maintain consistency across products.

 ![Generic content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-single-variant-footer-with-counter.png)

 ##### Multiple

 The footer for the Multiple component includes a selected count and buttons to modify the options.
-While the content can be customized, we recommend using "{xx} selected of {xx} total" to drive consistency across products.
+While the content can be customized, we recommend using "{xx} selected of {xx} total" to drive consistency across products, similar to the Single component.

 ![Generic content enabled before the list in both Single and Multiple components](/assets/components/form/super-select/super-select-multiple-variant-footer.png)